funfunfunfunfunmike/SonicRunway/README.md

 TODO:

+- Sync latest aubio repository and fix up our code.

+- Fix or standardize path to aubio.framework in project file?

 - Move audio output to Previs class.
 Use a buffer to delay audio playback so we can see what it looks like from the other end of the runway.